 Club Meetings

-Meetings will occur biweekly at the Olson Center and Northeast Passage, between the 8 am to 5 pm business hours, at a time agreed on by the club members and mentors.
+Meetings occur biweekly at the Olson Center and Northeast Passage, between the 8 am to 5 pm business hours, club hours outside of normal operation cannot be held at the center.

 Who Should Join?